Sailing through Myanmar's Mergui Archipelago

 Just a few years ago, few yachts were taking advantage of Mergui as a charter destination.

-However, as Myanmar government's permit policy opens up, more vessels have since been setting sail, offering private chartered itineraries, mostly from Indonesia and Thailand.
+However, as Myanmar government's permit policy opens up, more vessels have since been setting sail, offering private charter itineraries, mostly from Indonesia and Thailand.

 Nikko Karki, director of Indo Yachts, a charter company in Indonesia organizing trips on several vessels to Mergui, says the trips appeal to those who are looking to "essentially travel back in time" to encounter a lost civilization.